wpietri/sucks/README.md

 I got these values by using xmppeek to do a man-in-the-middle attack on the android app.
 I suspect that the Android app re-keys the connection on a regular basis, as the secret was changing regularly up until I cleared the Android app's data from my phone.

-It should be possible to give this tool a command something like "login" that would create the config file automatically.
+If you're curious about the protocol, I have [a very rough doc](protocol.md) started.
+I'll happily accept pull requests for it.

+Why the project name?
+Well, a) it's ridiculous that I needed to MITM my own vacuum.
+This is not the future I signed up for.
+There should be a nice, tidy RESTful API.
+That would be easy enough to make.
+And b), it's a vacuum.

 ## To Do